aldraco/fccTimeCoordinatorApp/README.md

 ## Overview
 This application is built to help members of the [Free Code Camp](http://www.freecodecamp.com) community coordinate schedules across multiple time zones.

+The app will allow users to create meetings, and the availability of each invitee (relevant to their own time zone) to the meeting will be compared to find the best time to meet.
+The app does the work of converting between time zones for the user, making finding the best time easier, and allowing users to add availability without converting to a new time zone every time.

 #### Current Team

 - Blake Johnston ([@johnstonbl01](https://twitter.com/johnstonbl01)) - Project Lead